• Home

 Note also that this is a very tall tent for such a type, with a peak height of 4.1 ft (125 cm).
 It is taller than most of its competitors.

-The number of stake points and guylines is quite moderate, 12 in total, so I am convinced it can withstand lots of pressure.
-They did not provide any info about wind testing.
-Though the official waterproof rating is huge, and the structure is aerodynamic although tall as mentioned above.
+The number of stake points and guylines is such that I am convinced it can withstand lots of wind pressure.
+The structure is aerodynamic although tall as mentioned above.

-But it is also properly designed for ventilation with floor and ceiling vents and this makes it good enough for a warmer environment.
+But it is also properly designed for ventilation with floor and roof vents, and this makes it good enough even for a warmer environment.

 Materials & other features